YuliaRozental/Milestone-3-TruckShark/README.md

 # Project Requirements

-To have a successful build of our full-stack project a few tools and libraries should be already installed and accessible in the terminal.

 * Python3 - the language that powers Flask
 * Node JS - used to pull into our world the React magic
 * Yarn - used to install Node JS packages